 7 Uses of Baking Soda for Health

-No. 1 Health Benefit of Baking Soda: Kidney Disease Bicarbonate is an alkaline substance naturally produced in the body that buffers acids and helps keep pH in check.
+Health Benefit of Baking Soda #1: Kidney Disease.
+Bicarbonate is an alkaline substance naturally produced in the body that buffers acids and helps keep pH in check.
 In people who have chronic kidney disease, which is most often caused by diabetes or hypertension, poorly functioning kidneys have a hard time removing acid from the body.
 This often results in a condition known as metabolic acidosis.

 In one study, British researchers treated patients with advanced kidney disease and metabolic acidosis with oral sodium bicarbonate in conjunction with their usual treatment for two years.
 The sodium bicarbonate slowed the rate of decline in kidney function by two-thirds, and just 6.5 percent of the patients treated with sodium bicarbonate required dialysis by the end of the study, compared to 33 percent in a control group.
 Discuss this with your physician and encourage him to look into this promising therapy, which can slow the progression of this devastating disease.